Tita Becky •

 Bring to a boil.
 Let it boil for a few minutes before stirring.

 Cover.
-Reduced heat to low and cook for 45 minutes or until meat is soft and tender turning the meat around once.
+Reduced heat to low and cook for 45 minutes to an hour or until meat is soft and tender turning the meat around once.

 Taste the sauce to check if it's to your liking.
 For exampe, add more water if it's too salty.